Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Edge functions at Cloudflare, Fastly, and others run WASM internally.

-• Plugins for various tools (Envoy proxy, OPA, Istio) are WASM.
+• Plugins for tools like Envoy proxy, OPA, and Istio are WASM.

 • Databases like SQLite and future Postgres versions explore WASM extensions.